 Joe Dispenza

-Human values, beliefs and behaviour can powerfully influence our relationship and thoughts toward money, in ways we’re often not aware of.
+A deeper dive into the behavioural science that influences money, life goals, and our decision making framework, can powerfully influence our relationship and thoughts toward money, in ways we’re often not aware of.

 Let's explore the four main influences of money relationships.